Nymphomaniac: Vol. II poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Joe actively chooses to begin sessions with K, submitting to brutal physical punishment.
 This is her deliberate entry into a darker world of violent sexuality and self-annihilation., moving from reaction to action.

 The Collapse moment at 91 minutes (73% through) represents the emotional nadir.
 Here, Joe loses custody of her son permanently.
 The one pure relationship in her life dies.
-She realizes her pursuit of sensation has cost her the capacity for genuine love and connection., reveals the protagonist at their lowest point.
+She realizes her pursuit of sensation has cost her the capacity for genuine love and connection., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Joe accepts her nature completely - she is a nymphomaniac, a bad person, and cannot be redeemed.
 This brutal self-knowledge allows her to act with clarity on who she truly is., demonstrating the transformation achieved throughout the journey.